PlatONnetwork/docs/docs/PlatON经济方案.md

 ### Transaction Fees

 Every application running on PlatON consumes certain resources (including computing power, bandwidth, storage, data, etc.).
-In order to achieve fair and reasonable use of resources and avoid misuse of resources, the Gas mechanism of Ethereum is used to achieve reasonable scheduling and validity verification of resources.
+In order to achieve fair and reasonable use of resources and avoid misuse of resources, the Gas mechanism of Ethereum is used to achieve reasonable scheduling and validity validator of resources.

 #### Gas fee mechanism